-To be awarded with MiniMasters™ in Supply Chain Engineering, learners need to complete 15AUs of courses and obtain a CGPA ≥ 2.5.
+To be awarded with MiniMasters™ in Supply Chain Engineering, learners need to complete 15AUs of courses and obtain minimum grade of C+ per course.

-Learners who complete 9AUs of coursework and obtain a CGPA ≥ 2.5 will receive a Graduate Certificate in SupplyChain Engineering.
+Learners who complete 9AUs of coursework and obtain a minimum grade of C+ per course, will receive a Graduate Certificate in SupplyChain Engineering.

 These courses are stackable towards the Master of Science (MSc) in Supply Chain and Logistics degree programme upon subsequent formal admissions to the MSc programme, subject to the prevailing rules and regulations.

 *PaCE candidates interested in pursuing the MSc in Supply Chain and Logistics are requested to complete the full MiniMasters first, and then submit the completed PaCE certifications when applying for MSc admissions*